Clyde, Missouri

-Clyde is a village in eastern Nodaway County, Missouri, United States.
-The population was 82 at the 2010 census.
+Clyde is a village in southeastern Nodaway County, Missouri, United States.
+The population was 55 at the 2020 census.

 It is home to the Benedictine Convent of Perpetual Adoration which houses 550 documented saint relics—one of the largest collections in the United States.

 History

 A post office called Clyde has been in operation since 1880.
 The community was named from some Clydesdale horses an early citizen had purchased.
 An early variant name was "New Conception".

 Geography

-The community is on Missouri Route P one half mile east of US Route 136.